kikastetinova/dynamic-form-builder/README.md

-# Tree Match App
+# Dynamic Form Builder

-This is Tree Match App built with React, TypeScript, and Vite.
-It renders a questionarie and displays a match based on user's answers.
+This is Dynamic Form Builder App built with React, TypeScript, and Vite.
+It renders a form based on a provided config and validates its fields on form submit.

 ## Setup

 ### Prerequisites

-- Node.js (version 14 or higher)
+- Node.js (version 18 or higher)
 - npm (version 6 or higher)

 ### Installation